View Details Explore Now →

 Mistake #3: Failing to Understand Policy Coverage.
 Do you know what your policy actually covers?
 Are you paying for coverage you don't need?
 Are you adequately protected in case of an accident?

 Mistake #4: Overlooking Discounts.
-Many insurers offer discounts for things like defensive driving courses, bundling policies (home and auto), and even safe driving apps.
+Many Insurers offer discounts for things like defensive driving courses, bundling policies (home and auto), and even safe driving apps.
 Ask about every discount available – you might be surprised!

 Mistake #5: Lying on Your Application.
 It's tempting to shave a few years off your age or omit a minor speeding ticket.
 DON'T DO IT!
 This is fraud, and it can lead to policy cancellation or denial of claims.
 Be honest; transparency is always the best policy.